cocoa powder go bad

 Unopened cocoa powder

 Generally, the cocoa packaging will not have a shelf life, but the best by date as the manufacturer’s recommendation until when the taste is of the best quality.
-If the package is not opened, the shelf life of cocoa powder is almost certainly good for at least one year after expiration and, in practice, very likely for several years.
+If the package is not opened, the cocoa powder’s shelf life is almost certainly good for at least one year after expiration and, in practice, very likely for several years if stored properly.
 The product must be in a dry and dark place, ensuring longevity.

 Opened cocoa powder

 Once you have started packing cocoa powder, you can be sure that you can use it for at least a year.
 The aroma and taste quality should be intact during this period.
 After that, the product is still very usable, and only its quality can start to decline.
-Always try to keep the jar closed and in a cooler place to help preserve quality.
+Always try to keep the jar closed or an airtight container and in a cooler place to help preserve quality.
+Surely this long shelf life is enough, so you don’t have to freeze cocoa powder, even though it’s possible.

 Does Cocoa Powder Expire?